Static for Dynamic: Towards a Deeper Understanding of Dynamic Facial Expressions Using Static Expression Data: Related Work

 \subsection{Dynamic Facial Expression Recognition}

-The evolution of Dynamic Facial Expression Recognition (DFER) has undergone a significant paradigm shift, transitioning from traditional laboratory-based approaches relying on handcrafted features to advanced deep learning-based methods capable of handling in-the-wild scenarios.
+The evolution of Dynamic Facial Expression Recognition (DFER) has shifted from traditional handcrafted feature-based methods to advanced deep learning approaches for in-the-wild scenarios.
 Recent DFER approaches can be broadly categorized into four distinct groups.
-The first group, end-to-end supervised learning, initially employed 3D CNNs~\cite{krizhevsky2012imagenet} such as C3D~\cite{tran2015learning}, R(2+1)D~\cite{tran2018closer}, and I3D-RGB~\cite{carreira2017quo} to learn spatiotemporal features from raw videos.
-This approach evolved to a two-stage process, combining 2D CNNs~\cite{krizhevsky2012imagenet} for spatial feature extraction with RNNs RNNs~\cite{graves2012long} or LSTMs~\cite{elman1990finding, MAFW, wang2022dpcnet} for temporal modeling.
-More recently, Transformer-based architectures~\cite{vaswani2017attention}, such as those explored in works like\cite{ma2022spatio,li2023intensity,zhao2021former}, have become dominant in this category.
-The second group leverages advanced vision-language models, particularly CLIP~\cite{radford2021learning}, to advance DFER techniques.
-Prominent methods such as CLIPER~\cite{li2023cliper}, DFER-CLIP~\cite{zhao2023prompting}, and A$^{3}$lign-DFER~\cite{align-dfer} capitalize on CLIP’s semantic understanding, enhancing expression recognition by bridging visual and textual modalities.
-The third group employs self-supervised learning to exploit large amounts of unlabeled facial video data~\cite{sun2023mae, sun2023svfap, sun2024hicmae}.
+First, end-to-end supervised learning initially used 3D CNNs like C3D~\cite{tran2015learning}, R(2+1)D~\cite{tran2018closer}, and I3D-RGB~\cite{carreira2017quo} for spatiotemporal feature learning, later combining 2D CNNs~\cite{krizhevsky2012imagenet} with RNNs or LSTMs~\cite{graves2012long, wang2022dpcnet} for temporal modeling, and more recently adopting Transformer-based architectures~\cite{vaswani2017attention, ma2022spatio, zhao2021former}.
+Second, CLIPER~\cite{li2023cliper}, DFER-CLIP~\cite{zhao2023prompting} and A$^{3}$lign-DFER~\cite{align-dfer} utilize vision-language models, notably CLIP~\cite{radford2021learning} to improve DFER performance by incorporating semantic understanding.
+Thid, ~\cite{sun2023mae, sun2023svfap, sun2024hicmae} employ self-supervised learning to exploit large amounts of unlabeled facial video data.
 Notably, MAE-DFER~\cite{sun2023mae} utilizes a local-global interaction Transformer encoder for masked reconstruction, improving task-specific learning.
-The fourth and final group explores transfer learning from static knowledge to enhance DFER performance \cite{chen2023static, Lee_2023_CVPR}.
+Finally, recent works explore transfer learning from static knowledge to enhance DFER performance \cite{chen2023static, Lee_2023_CVPR}.
 For instance, AEN~\cite{Lee_2023_CVPR} combines multi-level semantic features from SFER models with emotion-guided loss functions, while S2D~\cite{chen2023static} adapts a pre-trained SFER model to DFER via Temporal Modeling Adapters.
 Unlike these methods, which focus on single-modal or task-specific learning, our S4D framework integrates both static and dynamic facial expression data through a unified dual-modal learning approach, offering a more comprehensive and promising solution for DFER.